 A cycle path that connects Guincho beach and Cascais is mostly flat, which makes it for a great half-day self-guided tour.
-Bring plenty of refreshments as sweltering heat during the summer month can be rather unbearable and can make cycling challenge.
+Bring plenty of refreshments as sweltering heat during the summer month can be rather unbearable and can make cycling a challenge.

 #9.
 Visit Santa Marta Lighthouse and Museum

 In Cascais, you’ll find Santa Marta Lighthouse; the first museum dedicated to Portuguese coastal lighthouses.
-We had seen it photographs before and recognised it right away, from its blue and white stripes.
+We had seen it in photographs before and recognised it right away, from its blue and white stripes.

 You can visit the museum and climb all the way to the upper platform for a beautiful view or join other people sitting in the warm sand among rocks right at the river mouth.

 How to get from Lisbon to Cascais

 Although many travellers choose to stay in Lisbon and take day trips to nearby attractions like Cascais and Sintra you can also use Cascais as your base for exploring Sintra and the beautiful Estoril Coast.

 Connected to Lisbon by the inexpensive and regular railway system, Cascais is only 30 minutes train ride away from Lisbon’s Cais do Sodre station which is linked to the green metro line.
 The train leaves approximately every 20 minutes, and a ticket should cost more than 3 euros.